Dsazz/langgraph-playground/social-media-post-generator/README.md

-# LinkedIn Post Generator with AI Agents
+# Social Media Post Generator with AI Agents

-This project automates the generation of LinkedIn posts, including both text and images, using AI-powered agents.
+This project automates the generation of social media posts (at the moment ONLY for LinkedIn), including both text and images, using AI-powered agents.
 It is built using [LangChain](https://github.com/hwchase17/langchain) and [LangGraph](https://github.com/langgraph/langgraph) and written in **TypeScript** for a modular and type-safe development environment.

 ## Features

-- **Text Generation**: Automatically generates text for LinkedIn posts based on provided context.
+- **Text Generation**: Automatically generates text for social media posts based on provided context.
 - **Image Generation**: Uses a DALL-E model to generate images from AI-generated prompts.
 - **Text Post Critique and Rewriting**: Includes AI agents to critique and rewrite the generated text post for quality improvements.
 - **Image Prompt Generation**: After the text post passes critique, an AI agent automatically generates a DALL-E prompt based on the post context to ensure the image reflects the content.
-- **Image Creation**: Based on the generated DALL-E prompt, the image creation node produces the final image for the LinkedIn post.
+- **Image Creation**: Based on the generated DALL-E prompt, the image creation node produces the final image for the social media post.
 - **User Decision Node**: A final decision node allows users to review the post and image.
 As part of this step, the user can either approve, regenerate the post or image, or discard the content before publishing to LinkedIn.

 ## How It Works

 1. **Text and Image Generation**:
-   - The system begins by generating both text and an image for the LinkedIn post based on the context provided by the user.
+   - The system begins by generating both text and an image for the social media post based on the context provided by the user.

 2. **Post Critique and Rewriting**:
    - After generating the text, an AI agent critiques it and optionally rewrites it to enhance clarity, tone, and engagement.